nicolasdb/time-tracker-device/README.md

 This approach will provide flexibility for both development and deployment scenarios, allowing configuration changes without recompiling.

+## Getting Started

+### Prerequisites

+*   ESP-IDF environment set up (v5.0 or later)
+*   An ESP32-C3 based development board
+*   An RFID reader module (e.g., MFRC522)
+*   A WS2812B LED strip (optional, for visual feedback)

+### Configuration

+1.  **Configure the project:**

+    ```bash
+    idf.py menuconfig
+    ```

+    *   Configure your Wi-Fi credentials using the Wi-Fi Manager settings.
+    *   Configure the RFID reader settings.
+    *   Configure the Webhook URL endpoint.

+### Initial Wi-Fi Configuration

+The device will automatically start in Wi-Fi station mode and attempt to connect to a previously saved network.
+If no network is found, it will start in Wi-Fi Access Point (AP) mode, allowing you to connect to it and configure the Wi-Fi settings through a web interface.

+1.  **Connect to the AP:**

+    *   The device will create an AP with an SSID like `TimeTracker-AP`.
+    *   Connect to this network using your computer or smartphone.

+2.  **Open the configuration portal:**

+    *   Open a web browser and navigate to `http://192.168.4.1`.
+    *   Select your Wi-Fi network and enter the password.
+    *   Save the settings.
+The device will reboot and attempt to connect to the configured network.

+### Webhook Configuration

+The device sends events to a webhook URL when a tag is placed or removed.
+You can configure the webhook URL in the Kconfig settings.

+1.  **Set the Webhook URL:**

+    *   Open the project configuration:

+        ```bash
+        idf.py menuconfig
+        ```

+    *   Navigate to `Component config` -> `Webhook Manager` and set the `Webhook endpoint URL`.

+### Runtime Webhook Configuration (Future)

+In future versions, the webhook URL will be configurable at runtime by storing the configuration in LittleFS.

 ## Building and Flashing

 ### Prerequisites